yifanhong/ZSZ-codes-numerics/README.md

 # ZSZ-codes-numerics
 Python code for the numerical simulations in arXiv:2507.xxxx.
-The main workhorse files are the Jupyter notebooks ending in ".ipynb".
+The main workhorse files are the Jupyter notebooks ending in ".ipynb": "BPOSD simulation.ipynb" is for d rounds of syndrome extraction, and "greedy simulation.ipynb" is for passive decoding with local majority vote.

 Python version: 3.10